 Introduction ~ Esther Dermott and Caroline Gatrell;

-Framing fatherhood: the ethics and philosophy of researching fatherhoods ~ Jon Ives;
+Framing fatherhood: the ethics and philosophy of researching fatherhoods ~ Jonathan Ives;

 Researching fathers through surveys: methodological challenges ~ Maria Letizia Bosoni and Sara Mazzucchelli;